akulavi/Elk-Project/README.md

 - Winlogbeat

 These Beats allow us to collect the following information from each machine:
-- `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+- `Winlogbeat` collects Windows logs, which we use to track user logon events.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: